Myositis research program

-Research Leaders: Professor Merrilee Needham and Professor Francis Mastaglia
+Research program head: Professor Merrilee Needham

 The inflammatory myopathies are a group of conditions that involve chronic muscle inflammation (myositis).
 The cause is unknown and while understood to be immune-mediated conditions, the underlying pathological mechanisms of myositis are unclear.

+The estimated prevalence of myositis in Australia is of the order of 50 cases per million.
+Myositis is classified according to distinct clinical symptoms, tissue pathology and biomarkers but there are common properties between the classifications, e.g. muscle weakness and inflammation.
 Diagnostic precision is important to ensure that clinical management and treatment is appropriate and that patients receive the right education and support.
 New treatments available in clinical trials require that patients are carefully classified pre-trial to enable outcomes to be accurately assessed.

 The Myositis research program has been established at IIID to better understand the cellular and molecular mechanisms that trigger and control the progress of the pathological manifestations found in inflammatory myopathies.
 This research aims to improve clinical care through the development of new tools to diagnose the condition earlier and more accurately and of more effective treatments.